Vect0rZ/Quic.NET/README.md

 # What is QUIC?

 QUIC is an experimental transport layer protocol designed by Google, aiming to speed up the data transfer of connection-oriented web applications.
-It is implemented in the application-spaces as opposed to residing in the operating system, The protocol aims to switch from TCP to UDP by using several techniques to resemble the TCP transfer while reducing the connection handshakes, as well as to provide sensible multiplexing techniques in a way that different data entities can be interleaved during transfer.
+This application-level protocol aims to switch from TCP to UDP by using several techniques to resemble the TCP transfer while reducing the connection handshakes, as well as to provide sensible multiplexing techniques in a way that different data entities can be interleaved during transfer.

 # What is QuicNet?